pinnouse/pinnouse/README.md

 I'm just a normal dude with a passion to make nice things.
 I also love following the field of ML, usually most things seq2seq.

-I'm currently working with LLMs and relational programming languages.
+I'm currently working with LLMs and deep neural networks for human audio cortex modeling.
 I'd also like to share much of what I learn at: [🪴nwong.dev/garden](https://nwong.dev/garden/).

 ### Past/Secondary Projects